isgphys/BaNG/docs/Installation.markdown

 Rename `etc/servers/bangserver_defaults.yaml` to match your server name.

-Fields you typically want to change in the config filesi:
+Fields you typically want to change in the config files:

   * `defaults_servers.yaml`: `report_to`
   * `defaults_hosts.yaml`: `BKP_TARGET_HOST`